dafny-lang/rfcs/for-loops.md

   Body
 }
 ```

+Note that the "up" loop performs a post-increment of `i`, whereas the "down" loop
+performs a pre-decrement of `i`.
+This is common in computer science.

 Note that in both cases, `Body` is never executed with `i` having the value `hi`.
 This is likely to lead to confusion for users who are used to adding those